1. Activate your CampusID and set up your PAWS account and email.

-3. Submit your immunization records before classes begin.

-Be sure to submit your immunization records by the first day of classes.
-Find the immunization form here.
-If you can’t secure immunization records you can receive the needed vaccines from your local health department, private physical or the Georgia State University Health Services.
-There is a fee at all locations for vaccines.
-For more information on GSU’s health services or with questions about your immunization form, visit the University Health Services web page.

 4. Update your Emergency Contact information in PAWS.

-**second**

-1. Activate your CampusID and set up your PAWS account and email.